Jarryd460/Terraform-Fundamentals/README.md

     * We then add the backend section and run init.
 ###### terraform-cloud-backend
 * The main.tf hosts the terraform.tfstate file on terraform cloud platform.
+###### 04-variables-and-outputs
+* The main.tf local variables which are used in specifying the resources to create
+* We also create a variables.tf file that holds all our input variables that we have declared.
+* The values for those variables are set in terraform.tfvars (terraform looks for this file by default) but can also be set in any other file.
+You will need to explicity specify the file using -var-file={file path}
+    * You can also set variables via environment variables by using TF_VAR_{variable name}
+    * Another approach is to use *.auto.tfvars
+    * YOu can also set variables using -var="myvariable=variablevalue" -var="myvariable2=variable2value"